label-sleuth/label-sleuth.org/docs/docs/dev/api.md

 The current implementation relies on cross validation: Several models are trained on different parts of the labeled data; labels are suspected as incorrect if a model's prediction on a left-out element disagrees with the user label for that element.

+_Note: At the moment, this endpoint is only available in binary workspaces._

 ---

 <span class="request_type">GET</span> ```/workspace/<workspace_id>/suspicious_elements?category_id=<category_id>```